CrainDavis/WorkoutTracker/README.md

 ---

 ## Description:
-This is an app that allows user to create new workout plans, edit existing workout plans, track their daily stats, and work towards their fitness goals!
-This app uses a MongoDatabase to store a user's workout data and Express to handle routes.
+This is an application that allows user to create new workout plans, edit existing workout plans, track their daily stats, and work towards their fitness goals!
+This application uses a MongoDatabase to store a user's workout data and Express to handle routes.

 ---